 - Cabinets are not heated, making pots and pans feel very cold in winter

-- I feel stuck to the area where the panels are since the rest of the house is relatively cold
+- I feel stuck in the area where the panels are since the rest of the house is cold

 Our infrared heating experience

 My girlfriend and I currently live in a very poorly insulated space where the only form of heating is our two infrared heating panels (1000 watts in total).
 We just moved in and need to build most of the living space and facilities ourselves.
 Therefore, to be able to start living there and get the heating done quickly, we wanted a simple elegant solution.
 On top of that, we are always looking for sustainable options.

 At first, we bought a small 300 W infrared heating panel to see and feel what this form of heating is like.
 This panel is approximately 2 by 2 feet (60 by 60 cm).
 We have an area with a very low ceiling under which a couch is situated.
 Therefore, we decided to mount the panel on the ceiling, about 4 feet above the couch.

 Unfortunately, since it was already getting colder outside (about 50°F/10°C) this was not at all enough to get warm.
 Honestly, we could hardly feel the heat.

 Therefore, we decided to move the panel to the wall behind the seating area.
 In this way, we could sit one person directly in front of it, with their back almost against the panel.
 Because of this, we could more easily experience the heat.

 The following picture shows our setup:

 We were very happy with the result when I used it to work at home and did not need the whole room to be heated.
 I just sat in front of the panel and used a blanket to cover my legs.
 In this way, I can work for hours, even when the room temperature gets around 60°F (15°C).